qinzhouhit/cs_job/README.md

 # Intro to CS job seeking

-For example, jobs like SDE, MLE, research/applied scientist (RS).
+For example, industrial jobs like SDE, MLE, research/applied scientist (RS).

-Just some person summary, more related to PhD or experienced masters.
+Just some personal summary, more related to PhD or experienced masters.
 In short, one needs to prepare from three perspectives, despite your own research/ industrial experiences.

 1. LeetCode (SDE, MLE, RS)
 Resources: LeetCode, Youtuber, GeeksforGeeks